Chapter 99 — Future Directions

 - Ecosystem risks: prompt/tool supply chain, dependency security, model updates (supply-chain·deps·model-updates).

 Note: structured memory fits here as a versioned interface artifact.
 Treat memory schemas and retention/redaction rules as contracts.
+Concretely: version the memory record schema.
+Validate writes and reads against it.
+Record memory operations in traces.
+Enforce retention and redaction as policy gates.
+Make those gates auditable and replay-checkable.

 Artifact map (concrete deliverables):